Skip to main content

 Before you ask for a scan.

 1. Name the question.
 What specifically do you want to know?
-"Is there plaque in my coronary arteries?" is a real question.
-"I want to make sure nothing is wrong" is not.
+"Is there plaque in my coronary arteries?" is a question a scan can answer.
+"I want to make sure nothing is wrong" is a hope, and no scan can settle it.

 2. Ask what changes.
 If the result comes back positive, what is the plan?
 If negative, what is the plan?
 If those answers are the same, the scan is probably not the move.